I think the shock really hit me about halfway through the flight.

 The next 24 hours intensified my culture shock and left me wondering why I couldn’t just be a “normal” American who was content with working during the week and having a few beers with friends over the weekend.

 Once we settled in though, we realized that the driving, although very crazy and scary at first, actually worked and made sense.
-The people staring at us were usually friendly and just curious (it’s not often that people in less-touristy parts of China see a 6-foot-tall, blue-eyed American and blonde-haired, blue-eyed Scottish girl).
+The people staring at us were friendly and just curious (it’s not often that people in less-touristy parts of China see a 6-foot-tall, blue-eyed American and a blonde-haired, blue-eyed Scottish girl).
 And the food, although not being 100% agreeable with our Western stomachs, wasn’t going to kill us.

 Our three months in China in 2009 ended up being a life-changing experience and we’ve been hoping to go back to Asia ever since.

-On January 6th, Jill and I fly from Prague, Czech Republic to Bangkok, Thailand (part of a ridiculous $277 error fare I booked from USA to Europe to Asia).
+On January 6th, Jill and I fly from Prague, Czech Republic to Bangkok, Thailand.

 We will spend some time in Bangkok, Cambodia, and Malaysia before settling down in Chiang Mai, Thailand for at least a month.
 During our time in Chiang Mai, we plan to make a few trips to the border regions to volunteer (Jill will be using her optometry skills to provide eye care and I’ll hopefully be able to tag along as well).
 Finally, we’ll head to one of the Thai islands for a bit before flying back to Scotland in March.